The brand new Cosatto Wow is here and we've put it to the test. Read on to see if it wowed us in our review.

 The handlebar on the Wow is a single bar which is nicely padded and covered.
 The height can be altered by squeezing the palm lever in the centre of the handlebar and it alters from its lowest of 71cm to its highest of 104cm.

 Folding the Wow was honestly so simple.
 The colour coded grey button on the side of the chassis (about 6 or 8cm down from the handlebar) needs to be pressed whilst at the same time you pull up on the thumb levers on either side of the frame.
 In a natural, no fuss motion, the Wow folded down onto its own footprint and concertinaed small enough to fit in the boot of the average hatchback.
-Although we were a bit disappointed that you couldn't fold the whole package as one - we needed to remove the seat unit to be able to fold the frame.
+The fold can be completed in two parts or with the seat in place in world facing mode.

 The brake system is a simple foot operated pedal which is located on the centre of the rear axle.
 It's a simple flick on and off pedal and is just the right size to use easily.
 No fuss and reliable - just what us parents need!